-Exceeds Standard Meets Standard Approaching Standard Does Not Meet Standard The percentage of legacy students at or above grade level proficiency is within 0-10.0% of the state's percentage of students at or above proficiency.
+Exceeds Standard Meets Standard Approaching Standard Does Not Meet Standard The percentage of legacy students at or above grade level proficiency exceeds the state's percentage of students at or above proficiency.
+The percentage of legacy students at or above grade level proficiency is within 0-10.0% of the state's percentage of students at or above proficiency.
 The percentage of legacy students at or above grade level proficiency is within 10.1-20.0% of the state's percentage of students at or above proficiency.
 The percentage of legacy students at or above grade level proficiency is more than 20.0% from the state's percentage of students at or above proficiency.